Factbox: Who wants to be Britain's next prime minister?

-LONDON (Reuters) - Prime Minister Theresa May is under pressure from lawmakers in her own party to resign immediately after a backlash to her final Brexit gambit.
+LONDON (Reuters) - Prime Minister Theresa May is under pressure to resign after a backlash to her final Brexit gambit and has agreed to meet the chairman of her Conservative Party’s 1922 Committee on Friday to discuss her future.

-She has so far only said she will agree to a timetable for her departure after a planned fourth vote on her Brexit deal in early June, but senior members of her Conservative Party are already jostling to replace her.

-Below are Conservatives who have either said they plan to put themselves forward or are widely expected to run:
+Below are Conservatives who have either said they plan to put themselves forward or are widely expected to run for the leadership:

 Planning to run: